Pratham16112002/logseq/pages/Middleware.md

-- A middleware is a function which
+- A middleware is a function which has access to the req and res objects and the next function it gonna call.
+-